codevogel/svelte-db-portal/tutorial/1-svelte/README.md

 Awesome!
 This will definitely help us catch errors later as we increase the complexity of our application.

-Now, as promised, we can start making the `NavBar.svelte` component more reusable by exposing the `pages` array as a prop, and passing the data from the parent component instead of hardcoding it in the component itself.
+Now, as promised, we can start making the `NavBar.svelte` component more reusable by exposing the `pages` array as a prop, and passing the data from the parent component instead of hard-coding it in the component itself.

 ## Reusing Svelte components with $props()

-Currently, our `NavBar.svelte` component has the `pages` array hardcoded inside the component.
+Currently, our `NavBar.svelte` component has the `pages` array hard-coded inside the component.
 We want to make it more reusable by passing the `pages` array as a prop from the parent component.
 This way, we can re-use the `NavBar` component to display the links to Home, About Us, and Dashboard, but also to display the links to the Dashboard sub-pages.

 To do this, let's expose the `pages` array as a prop in `NavBar.svelte`: